Monash-FIT3170/2025W1-Commitment/README.md

 - Node.js v20+
 - Use `npm` for install speed and consistency

-To set up your device for developing GitGauge:
+To set up your device for developing gitgauge:

 ```sh
 git clone https://github.com/Monash-FIT3170/2025W1-Commitment.git gitgauge